digital-land/digital-land.github.io/content/blog-post/local-plan-and-local-requirement-analysis.md

 As a final note it is encouraging that even with the previously mentioned limitations of the research, a number of considerations that appear most predominantly in the results (such as conservation areas, listed buildings, sites of special scientific interest, and ancient woodlands) have been or are currently the subject of our focus.
 We have already supported and designed specifications for these with many more in progress.

-Credits: Claire Miller (Planning SME), Gwen Henderson (Content lead).
+Credits: Claire Miller (Planning Subject Matter Expert), Gwen Henderson (Content lead).